s13rw81/equestrian-club-management-system/api_specs/horses_buy_sell_rent_api.md

 ### 3. `user/horses/get-horses-for-sell`

-Users will use this route to get the horses that are on sale or was listed for sale by the user himself.
+Users will use this route to get the horses that are on sale or were listed for sale by the user himself.

 #### HTTP Method